dgraph-io/flock/README.md

 # Flock

-Flock loads real Twitter streams into Dgraph to make use of graph travesals.
+Flock loads real Twitter streams into Dgraph to make use of graph traversals.

 **Use [Discuss Issues](https://discuss.dgraph.io/tags/c/issues/35/flock) for reporting issues about this repository.**